Cases of food policy advocacy in Canada

 National school food program

 Outcome: This advocacy effort is still underway.
-Coordinated by the Coalition for Healthy School Food, a commitment has been secured from the federal government to discuss a national program with the provinces.
+Coordinated by the Coalition for Healthy School Food, a commitment has been secured from the federal government to discuss a national program with the provinces and to provide $1 billion over 5 years to a national initiative.
 During COVID, the federal and some provincial governments have been providing funding for safe school opening that includes money for food programs.
 The national program proposal builds on many successes at the local level, including long standing programs in Montreal, Toronto and Vancouver, and provincial school food commitments in a range of provinces.

 Advocacy plan: Toronto had one of the earlier advocacy plans, co-ordinated by the Coalition for Student Nutrition, dating back to the early 1990s.
 A key part of the plan was developing a detailed delivery model providing for universal access, with multi-partner funding, including parents (based on what they could pay).
 The national coalition started in 2013, and has built upon that, and other plans.
 A key challenge is developing a program delivery model that can be adapted to local and provincial realities.